backstage/backstage/docs/auth/index.md

   });
 ```

-If you are using any custom authentication integrations, a new provider can be added to the `ApiFactory`.
+If you use any custom authentication integrations, a new provider can be added to the `ApiFactory`.

-The first step is to create a new authentication ref which follows the naming convention of `xxxAuthApiRef`.
-The example below is for a new github enterprise integration which can be defined either inside the app itself if it's only used for this purpose, or inside an internal common package for APIs, such as `@internal/apis`:
+The first step is to create a new authentication ref, which follows the naming convention of `xxxAuthApiRef`.
+The example below is for a new GitHub enterprise integration which can be defined either inside the app itself if it's only used for this purpose or inside a common internal package for APIs, such as `@internal/apis`:

 ```ts
 const gheAuthApiRef: ApiRef<OAuthApi & ProfileInfoApi & SessionApi> =